Share this article with a friend!

 Derek said the use of Flocknote has also increased the communication within his department at the Diocese.

-“Using Flocknote has helped our department to communicate regularly about to get information out about upcoming events.”
+“Using Flocknote has helped our department to communicate regularly to get information out about upcoming events.”

 Derek also used Flocknote at the parish level in the past.